logicly-au/pmhc-mds-spec/doc/introduction.rst

 * :ref:`sidas-data-elements`
 * :ref:`who5-data-elements`

 A new :ref:`dfn-veteran` field has been added to the Intake and Episode tables.
-This field was included in The Way Back specification.
-There is a new IAR-DST varient in development for Veterans.
-Veterans has been included on the Intake and Episode tables instead of the new UA Episode table so that it can be used for monitoring both the IAR-DST and Univeral Aftercare.
+More information is available at :ref:`introduction-veteran`.

 A new :ref:`dfn-iar_dst_practitioner_reason_for_override` field has been added to the IAR-DST table.